-Over three days in the Dale Horton Auditorium, The Logos Theatre performed C. S. Lewis’ The Horse and His Boy, taking audiences on a wild ride through Calormen and Archenland, countries south of Narnia.
+Over three days in the Dale Horton Auditorium, The Logos Theatre performed C. S. Lewis’s The Horse and His Boy, taking audiences on a wild ride through Calormen and Archenland, countries south of Narnia.

 This adaptation of book five in the Chronicles of Narnia was written by Nicole Chavers Stratton, daughter of The Academy of Arts founders Dr. Nicky and Sheri Chavers.
-For more than 50 years, the Chavers and Dr. Arlin Horton, founder of Pensacola Christian College, have shared a mutual vision to teach young people how to communicate the gospel with the world.
+For more than 50 years, the Chaverses and Dr. Arlin Horton, founder of Pensacola Christian College, have shared a mutual vision to teach young people how to communicate the gospel with the world.

 After about 30 years, the Logos Theatre returned to PCC’s campus to tell the story of the lost boy, Shasta.
 On his quest to find his purpose, he’s visited by a cat, accompanied by a talking horse and a runaway girl and her talking horse—but along the way a lion was present and keeping him safe.